cisagov/development-guide/dev_envs/mac-env-setup.md

 [these instructions to access Guacamole](https://github.com/cisagov/cool-system-internal/blob/master/Accessing-an-assessment-environment-with-Guacamole.md).
 [these instructions to access Guacamole](https://github.com/cisagov/cool-system-internal/blob/master/Accessing-an-assessment-environment-with-Guacamole.md).

+> **Note**
-Note that you will need to have been given access to one or more COOL environments to be able to access anything with Guacamole.
+> You will need to have been given access to one or more COOL environments
+> to be able to access anything with Guacamole.